Our Small Business Grant Writing Guide

 The importance of editing cannot be understated.
 A misplaced period or misspelled word can mean the end of a proposal's consideration.
 Special attention should be paid when reviewing the content of the proposal.
 For example, if the proposal focuses more on the existing problems than the solution the business will provide, it may not seem like an effective strategy.
 A business's outline needs to be specific and provide information on every step of the plan for growth and development.

 Review the proposed budget for the business, and make sure all of the accounting has been presented accurately and in a way that makes logical sense.
 A common mistake new entrepreneurs make is waiting until the last minute to write and submit the proposal.
 Aim to finish the first draft three or four days before the deadline.
 This will allow plenty of time for proofreading.
 When submitting, make sure the proposal and application adhere to all guidelines set by the grant provider.
 Grants may be more difficult to get than merchant cash advances or small business loans, but they can quickly put a new business on the road to success.
+The following is a list of resources to complement our small business grant writing guide:

 Types of Grants